 - Enhance the intellectual climate through focused exploration, knowledge exchange, and respectful dialogue

 There are two types of College Houses: Spark Houses, which serve as intellectual and social hubs, and Theme Houses, which center around a common interest or cause.
 College House Leadership is guided by a collaborative team of students, faculty, and administrators for each community.
-The RISE Program and Honors Housing are also components of the College House program.
+The RISE Program is a component of the College House program.

-If you have any questions or want to learn more about College Houses, contact Scott Wojciechowski, Residential Life Coordinator for Sophomore Resources and College Houses.
+If you have any questions or want to learn more about College Houses, contact Julia Collett, Assistant Director of Residential & First-Year Programs.